 The world over, more and more women are spreading their wings and experiencing the pleasures of solo travel.
 In fact, some studies state that women now make up the majority in the solo travel market.

-And it isn’t just foot-loose and fancy-free young students and gap-year travellers taking off alone for the adventure of a lifetime.
-Older women in their 50s and above are well represented in the swelling ranks of solo female travellers, taking advantage of financial security in later life and the spare time retirement and grown-up children affords.
+And it isn’t just foot-loose and fancy-free young students and gap-year travelers taking off alone for the adventure of a lifetime.
+Older women in their 50s and above are well represented in the swelling ranks of solo female travelers, taking advantage of financial security in later life and the spare time retirement and grown-up children affords.

-There are many benefits to travelling alone, from the freedom to set your own itineraries and put your own priorities first, to the way it easily leads to meeting new people.
+There are many benefits to traveling alone, from the freedom to set your own itineraries and put your own priorities first, to the way it easily leads to meeting new people.

 But there are still plenty of women of all ages who are put off by the idea, due to factors ranging from fears over safety to not wanting to get lonely as they travel.

-Here are some top tips to help older female travellers fulfil their dreams.
+Here are some top tips to help older female travelers fulfill their dreams.

 Consider a home swap holiday